philcali/css-query/README.md

 # CSS Query

-Query a Scala XML literal with CSS selectors.
+_CSS Query_ is a Scala library to filter XML literals using CSS selectors.
+The library currently supports CSS2 and CSS3 selectors.

 ## Examples